plusonelabs/calendar-widget/README.md

 ## Changelog

 ### <a id="v3.0"/> v3.0 More colors and layout customizations
-Due to lots of internal changes existing widgets should be recreated.
+**Attention!** Due to lots of internal changes:

+1. Old "ToDo Agenda" app version should be uninstalled first,
+2. Device restarted,
+3. And then the new version installed.
+4. Widgets should be recreated.

 Sorry for inconvenience.

+**Changes in this version**

 * One "Appearance" Settings section split into: Layout, Colors and Other settings.
 * Old and confusing [Android Holo ColorPicker](https://github.com/LarsWerkman/HoloColorPicker) is replaced with a customized version of [HSV-Alpha Color Picker for Android]